-Decreased stress levels positively impact your mental and physical well being.
+Decreased stress levels positively impact your mental well being.
 Mentally, you feel happier.
 Physically, you lower your risk of developing dangerous health problems, such as heart disease or diabetes.

 Getting some fresh air makes you feel more alive and more awake.
 Sunlight helps regulate our melatonin levels and sleep-wake cycles.
-If you struggle to get up in the morning, start your day outside.
-It may be the boost of energy you need.
+If you struggle to get up in the morning, start your day outside and it may be the boost of energy you need.

 With less stress and more energy, you will feel happier and more satisfied with your life, allowing you to get more out of each and every day.